LiNa-RaNdS/LiNa-RaNdS/README.md

 ## 💫 About Me

-I'm **LiNa-RaNdS**, a Computer Science student with a growing passion for cybersecurity, programming, and technology.
+I'm **LiNa-RaNdS**, a Computer Science and Cybersec student with a growing passion for cybersecurity, programming, and technology.

 Currently exploring cybersecurity, Linux, C++, Python, and AI while surviving university one assignment at a time.